 The result: You’ll learn Webpack and ES6.
 As professionals, we should step up and not step back.
 Always keep learning.
 And share when you do: Toptal maintains a list of WordPress development best practices and welcomes community contributions to it.

-In Part 2 of this article, I’ll dive into the PHP end (the deep end?) of modern WordPress development.
-Stay tuned!
+In Part 2 of our series, we’ll dive into the PHP part of modern WordPress back-end development.

 Understanding the basics